qpit/lcg_plus/README.md

 `pip install -e .` from root.

 ## Features
-- Simulation of phase-space Wigner functions in the Gaussian representation.
+- Simulation of phase-space Wigner functions in the Gaussian representation by tracking covariance matrices, displacement vectors, and weights.
 - Non-Gaussian states and measurements are represented as linear combinations of multivariate Gaussians.

+Please see our preprint for more information.
+>Olga Solodovnikova, Ulrik L. Andersen, Jonas S. Neergaard-Nielsen "Fast simulations of continuous-variable circuits using the coherent state decomposition" [arXiv:2508.06175 \[quant-ph\]](http://arxiv.org/abs/2508.06175)

 ## Tutorials
 See Jupyter notebooks in `demos_final/`.